nic-dgl104-winter-2025/dgl104-rrj-harmanpreet09/README.md

 4. MVC (Model-View-Controller)
 This one helps separate your app into three parts: the data (model), the user interface (view), and the logic (controller).
 We’re planning to use this in our group project so it doesn’t turn into a messy pile of code later.

+### Group Project Progress – Smart Task Management System (STMS)

+The idea behind our project is to create a smart system where users can easily create, assign, and track tasks.
+But instead of just a basic to-do list, we’re planning to add features like:

+AI that suggests task priorities

+Different user roles like Admin, Team Lead, and Team Member

+Notifications when tasks are updated

+Task status tracking (To Do, In Progress, Done)
+Visual dashboards and reports

+And more advanced stuff like task dependencies and auto-assignment!

+We're using PHP, MySQL, and JavaScript to build the system.
+So instead of using a heavy framework like Laravel or MVC architecture, we're keeping things a bit more lightweight and flexible.
+PHP will handle the backend logic, MySQL stores the task and user data, and JavaScript is used to make the site interactive and dynamic on the frontend.

+ What We've Done So Far
+Right now, we’re in Phase 1, and here’s what we’ve worked on:

+We created our GitHub repository and shared it with the instructor

+We planned out the key features we want to build and assigned tasks within the group

+We started setting up the file structure using PHP for the backend and MySQL for the database

+ We’re starting to build user registration and login functionality (with different roles)

+After that, we’ll move into creating and assigning tasks, with deadlines and priority levels

+We’re following good practices like using pull requests, writing clear commit messages, and documenting our process in a README and CONTRIBUTING file.
+Even though

+we’re not using MVC, we’re keeping our code modular by separating frontend (HTML/JS), backend (PHP), and database queries (SQL) into different files.